 EPO sells, among other things, repaired furniture, letter pieces and wonder events.
 The first category also includes the 'repaired chairs': sawed-through chairs that are then assembled in a new way with hinges.
 Letter pieces are wall objects with folding panels on which plastic plates are attached with short texts such as "hello" and "come on."
 The wonder events are services for which you pay English: for example cutting a banknote, having a short conversation or damaging your car ("ENGLISH DAMAGES YOUR CAR BEAUTIFULLY, price: from fl.
 100, -").
 The wonder events ask us as a spectator to what extent we are willing to participate.

-If we pay English to damage our car, we are partly responsible for stretching the boundaries of what art is and can be.
-Text and language play an important role in the oeuvre of English.
+If we pay Engels to damage our car, we are partly responsible for stretching the boundaries of what art is and can be.
+Text and language play an important role in his oeuvre.
 The situation plates are an example of this.
 Black plates with white letters to read: "hang this plate near a plug" or "hang this plate near a door".

 Another example is the work The absence of a painting framed by the absence of this painting (2009).
 An empty picture frame frames another empty picture frame.
 On the inner frame is a text plate affixed with "the absence of a painting", on the outer frame is "the absence of a painting framed by the absence of this painting".
 Modern Art (Seascape) Piece (The Clothes of the Emperor) (1967) also frames the void.
 It is a frame without a canvas in the middle.
 The addition of "The Clothes of the Emperor" is striking.
 A double bottom.
 The Emperor's clothes, which is something that everyone believes in, but which does not really exist.